WillemCarthago/leaflet-map-simple/README.md

 # leaflet-map-simple
-A simple Leaflet map template for new users to fork their own copy, edit, and host on GitHub Pages
+A simple Leaflet map template for new users to fork their own copy, edit, and host on GitHub Pages.

+These are the pages that I create and copy on my own GitHub account

 ## Link to live map (replace with link to your site)
 https://willemcarthago.github.io/leaflet-map-simple/